 Christian is also the founder of Choir Unlimited, a choral music publisher, specializing in publishing digital copies of choral music.
 In addition to being the conductor of the Boy Singers of Maine, he is also the Music Program Director at Kents Hill School, an independent, coeducational boarding and day school in Readfield, Maine.

 He holds a B.M. and M.M. in Music Education from the University of Maine and is a doctoral candidate in choral conducting at the University of Arizona.
-Christian is the director of the Conservatory’s Boys Choir of Maine.
+Christian is the director of the Conservatory’s Boy Singers of Maine.

 Christian holds a B.M. and M.M. in Music Education from the University of Maine and is a doctoral candidate in choral conducting at the University of Arizona.